 The initial size of the ghetto soon proved too small and new parts were added, Gheto Novo and Gheto Novissimo, the whole quarter always under strict surveillance for which the same Jews had to take on the expenses for both the daily opening and closing of the gates and the night patrolling all around the island.

-The long period of segregation ended with the arrival of French leader Napoleon, but still today the area is mainly inhabited by the Jewish community who strive to maintain and offer a glimpse on its own traditions and culture through museums, synagogues, architecture and Kosher cuisine.
+The long period of segregation ended with the arrival of French leader Napoleon, but still today the area is mainly inhabited by the Jewish community which strives to maintain and offer a glimpse on its own traditions and culture through museums, synagogues, architecture and Kosher cuisine.

 –>> Do you have a short time in Venice but you still want to see as much as you can?
 Optimize your time with Walks of Italy’s Venice In A Day tour.
 You will visit the most iconic places, the top attractions, local markets and you will have what’s probably the most famous Venice experience: a gondola ride.